leahecole/amma_cal/README.md

 I am a computer scientist and normally I do things zero-indexed when I'm programming.
 But, when I'm crocheting, everything is 1-indexed.
 In this program, sometimes I don't make things zero indexed and sometimes I do.
 Oh well!
 Maybe someday I'll clean it up.
 Or not!

 # Usage
-1. If you want to use this with a different color palette, update the dictionary of colors to have the hex values that you want.
+1. If you want to use this with a different color palette, update the enum of colors to have the hex values that you want.
 1. If necessary, update the SQUARE_WIDTH constant to be the number of pixels you want your squares to be
 1. run `python amma.py`